sarah-walker-pcem/pcem/readme.txt

 Tandy PSG
 The Texas Instruments chip in the PCjr and Tandy 1000.
 Supports 3 voices plus noise.
-I reused the emulator in B-em for this (slightly modified). v11 now emulates the differences between the SN76496 (PCjr and Tandy 1000), and the NCR8496 (currently assigned to the Tandy 1000HX).
+I reused the emulator in B-em for this (slightly modified).
+PCem emulates the differences between the SN76496 (PCjr and Tandy 1000), and the NCR8496 (currently assigned to the Tandy 1000HX).
 Maniac Mansion and Zak McKraken will only sound correct on the latter.